6 th U.S. Director of National Intelligence

-Previously, Ratcliffe served as the United States 6th Director of National Intelligence (DNI) from 2020-2021.
-Ratcliffe served as the principal intelligence advisor to the President and as the leader of the U.S. intelligence community, which is comprised of 18 federal agencies including the Central Intelligence Agency (CIA), National Security Agency (NSA) and intelligence elements within the Departments of
+As United States Director of National Intelligence (DNI), John Ratcliffe served as the principal intelligence advisor to President Donald J. Trump and as the leader of the U.S. intelligence community (IC), comprised of 18 federal agencies including the Central Intelligence Agency (CIA), National Security Agency (NSA) and intelligence elements within the Departments of

-Prior to his nomination and confirmation as DNI, Ratcliffe served for over five years as the U.S. Representative for the 4th Congressional District of Texas.
+Prior to his nomination and confirmation as DNI, John Ratcliffe served for over five years as the U.S. Representative for the 4th Congressional District of Texas.

 As a Congressman, Director Ratcliffe was a leading policy maker on national security issues as a member of the House Intelligence, Homeland Security and Judiciary committees.
 He chaired the Homeland Security Committee’s Cybersecurity Subcommittee and was recognized as one of the most prolific legislators on cyber issues, overseeing the passage of more than a dozen major cybersecurity bills that were signed into law during the Obama and Trump administrations.

 Director Ratcliffe authored The United States-Israel Advanced Research Partnership Act, signed into law by President Obama on December 16, 2016, which allowed the U.S. and Israel to collaborate on research and development of cybersecurity technologies for national security purposes.
 The Strengthening State and Local Cyber Crime Fighting Act, authored by Director Ratcliffe and signed into law by President Trump on November 2, 2017, established the National Computer Forensics Institute as a national center for training law enforcement officials on the use of cyber technologies to investigate and secure digital evidence.